Finitely presentable, non-Hopfian groups with Kazhdan's Property (T) and infinite outer automorphism group

-We now return to our particular example of $G$, observe that it is clearly $\mathbf{Q}_p$-split, and that its simple quotients are $\textnormal{SL}_{n_2}$ and $\textnormal{SL}_{n_3}$, which have rank greater than one.
-Keep the previous notations $S$, $D$, $U$, $\mathfrak{u}$, so that $S$ (resp. $D$) denoting in our case the diagonal by blocks (resp. diagonal) matrices in $G$, and $U$ denotes the matrices in $G$ all of whose diagonal blocks are the identity.
+We now return to our particular example $G$ from Definition \ref{d:Gamma_nonhopfien}; it is unipotent-by-semisimple and the semisimple Levi factor $S=\textnormal{SL}_{n_2}\times\textnormal{SL}_{n_3}$ is split with no factor of rank one, so it fulfills the assumptions of Theorem \ref{abth}.
+So its compact presentability is equivalent to Conditions (i) and (ii) of this theorem.
+Keep the previous notation $S$, $D$, $U$, $\mathfrak{u}$, so that $S$ (resp.\ $D$) denoting in our case the diagonal by blocks (resp.\ diagonal) matrices in $G$, and $U$ denotes the matrices in $G$ all of whose diagonal blocks are the identity.
 The set of indices of the matrix is partitioned as $I=I_1\sqcup I_2\sqcup I_3\sqcup I_4$, with $|I_j|=n_j$ as in Definition \ref{d:Gamma_nonhopfien}.
 It follows that, for every field $K$,

 Throughout, we use the following notation: a letter such as $i_k$ (or $j_k$, etc.) implicitly means $i_k\in I_k$.
 Define, in an obvious way, subgroups $U_{ij}$, $i<j$, of $U$, and their Lie algebras~$\mathfrak{u}_{ij}$.